 Please note: The dogs in ODH's Final Refuge care are not adoptable due to medical reasons and all are in permanent homes.
 Your sponsorship supports the veterinary expenses for these dogs - and we thank you!

 Bartok is a 6 pound blind, deaf terrier mix.
 We don’t know any history about this boy, just that he was a stray and really needed a loving home.
-I was bringing Bart into a home with another dog, who had been the only dog his whole life.
-I was nervous about introducing them, but the folks at ODH gave me excellent advice on how to make the introduction and adjustment.
+Bart would be coming into a home with another dog who had been the only dog his whole life so I was nervous about introducing them, but the folks at Old Dog Haven gave me excellent advice on how to make the introduction and adjustment.
 While keeping an eye on Bart as he got used to his surroundings, I otherwise left him alone to settle in, giving extra attention to my other dog, Remy.